 Discouraged, Resigned, and Frustrated.
 When things don’t go as planned.
-Anger and frustration can result from thwarted desire.
+Thwarted desire can result in anger and frustration.
 Frustration is thinking the situation is unresolvable.
 Anger is thinking something can be done.

 Awe and Wonder.
 Wonder desires to understand and fuels curiosity.
 Awe lets phenomenon shine.
 Both are often experienced with nature, art, music, spiritual experiences, or ideas.

 Curiosity.
-Involves both emotion and thinking.
-Interest that sparks investigation to bridge a knowledge gap.
-Shutting down is not a skillful way to resolve pain.
+Involves both emotion and thinking, the interest that sparks investigation to bridge a gap in knowledge.

 Interest.
 Openness to engaging with a topic or experience.